bdemers/maven-external-version/README.md

 * Finalize strategy API
 * Add APT for doc/site
 * find out if anyone else cares about this.
-* filter new versions into MavenProject and model ( potential changes to parent, dependency, and plugin versions)
+* filter new versions into MavenProject and model ( dependency, dependency management, plugin, etc)

 Other Thoughts
 ---------------